Clark Mills (sculptor): Personal life

 Mills was married and had three sons.
 His second wife and stepdaughter cared for him in his old age.

-In 1846, Mills purchased a large tract of land from G. M. Clavert, that was partially in the Maryland and partially in District of Columbia, which included Meadow Bank Spa Spring.
+In 1846, Mills purchased a large tract of land from G. M. Calvert, that was partially in the Maryland and partially in District of Columbia, which included Meadow Bank Spa Spring.
 The parcel included a natural springs, locally known as Upper Hickey, which had a flow abundant enough for the operation of the foundry Mills planned to construct.
 This is where he built his large Bladensburg Road octagon-shaped foundry.

 When Mills moved to Washington from Charleston, South Carolina in 1848, he brought his slaves with him.
 By 1862, he had eleven slaves working for him—Lettie, Tilly, Tow, Ellick, Jackson, George, Emily, and Levi Howard, Rachel Thomas, Auw Rofs and Philip Reid.
 They were freed under the 1862 District of Columbia Compensated Emancipation Act, which entitled Mills to $5,200 in compensation.

-Mills was 72 years old when died on January 12, 1883.
+Mills was 72 years old when he died on January 12, 1883.
 He was interred at Glenwood Cemetery in Washington, D.C.

 The three sons challenged the will which gave almost all the estate to Mills' second wife and stepdaughter.
 In 1884, Mills' estate was auctioned off in a public sale, and subdivided, largely because of the "acrimonious dispute" between his sons and his stepdaughter and second wife.
 The brass foundry remained operational until 1903, long after Mill's death.